P1ntas/Large-Scale-Software-Development/docs/development/development_guide.md

   7. Now, proceed to link the function blocks and fill the parameters with:

-     - **SENSOR_SIMULATOR_V2**: OFFSET = 0.
-You can twist this value to emulate, for example, a sensor that can overheat (Offset = 10) or a sensor that is working above the desired temperature (Offset = -10).
+     - **SENSOR_SIMULATOR_V3**:
+       - POSTGRES_DB = *postgres*.
+This is the name of the database.
+       - POSTGRES_USER = *postgres*.
+This is the username of the database.
+       - POSTGRES_PASSWORD = *postgres*.
+This is the password of the database.
+       - POSTGRES_HOST = *postgres*.
+This is the IP address of the PostgreSQL database on your machine.
+       - POSTGRES_PORT = *5432*.
+This is the port of the PostgreSQL database on your machine.
+       - FAULT_RATIO = *0*.
+This is the failure ratio of the sensors.
+You can change this value to see how the failure ratio affects the data.
+       - FAULT_VALUE_MULTIPLIER = *1*.
+This is the multiplier of the fault value.
+You can change this value to see how the fault value multiplier affects the data. > 1 means that the fault value will be higher than the normal value, < 1 means that the fault value will be lower than the normal value.
+       - TIME_PER_CYCLE = *200*.
+This is the time, in seconds, that the sensor simulator will take for each cycle.
+You can change this value to see how the time per cycle affects the data.

      - **MOVING_AVERAGE_V2**: WINDOW = 5.
 This value is the number of samples that the moving average will use to calculate the average value.
 You can change this value to see how the moving average changes.
      - **MQTT_PUBLISHER_V3**:
-       - TOPIC = "sensor_data".
+       - TOPIC = *sensor_data*.
 This is the topic that the publisher will use to publish sensor data to.
-       - HOST = "localhost".
+       - HOST = *mqtt5*.
 This is the IP address of the MQTT Broker on your machine.
-       - PORT = 1883.
+       - PORT = *1883*.
 This is the port of the MQTT Broker on your machine.
-       - VALUE_NAME_1 = "sensor_id".
+       - VALUE_NAME_1 = *sensor_id*.
 This is the id of the sensor.
-       - VALUE_NAME_2 = "current_value".
+       - VALUE_NAME_2 = *current_value*.
 This is the current value of the sensor.
-       - VALUE_NAME_3 = "moving_average".
+       - VALUE_NAME_3 = *moving_average*.
 This is the moving average of the sensor.
      - **MQTT_SUBSCRIBER_V3**:
-       - TOPIC = "sensor_data".
+       - TOPIC = *sensor_data*.
 This is the topic that the subscriber will use to subscribe to.
-       - HOST = "localhost".
+       - HOST = *mqtt5*.
 This is the IP address of the MQTT Broker on your machine.
-       - PORT = 1883.
-This is the port of the MQTT Broker on your machine.
+       - PORT = *1883* This is the port of the MQTT Broker on your machine.
-       - VALUE_NAME_1 = "sensor_id".
+       - VALUE_NAME_1 = *sensor_id*.
 This is the id of the sensor.
-       - VALUE_NAME_2 = "current_value".
+       - VALUE_NAME_2 = *current_value*.
 This is the current value of the sensor.
-       - VALUE_NAME_3 = "moving_average".
+       - VALUE_NAME_3 = *moving_average*.
 This is the moving average of the sensor.
      - **PROMETHEUS_WRITER**:
-       - HOST = "localhost".
+       - HOST = *pushgateway*.
 This is the IP address of the Prometheus Gateway running on docker.
-       - PORT = 9091.
+       - PORT = *9091*.
 This is the port of the Prometheus Gateway running on docker.
-       - VALUE_NAME_1 = "sensor_id".
+       - VALUE_NAME_1 = *sensor_id*.
 This is the id of the sensor.
-       - VALUE_NAME_2 = "current_value".
+       - VALUE_NAME_2 = *current_value*.
 This is the current value of the sensor.
-       - VALUE_NAME_2_DESCR = "Current value of the sensor".
+       - VALUE_NAME_2_DESCR = *Current value of the sensor*.
 This is the description of the current value of the sensor.
-       - VALUE_NAME_3 = "moving_average".
+       - VALUE_NAME_3 = *moving_average*.
 This is the moving average of the sensor.
-       - VALUE_NAME_3_DESCR = "Moving average of the sensor".
+       - VALUE_NAME_3_DESCR = *Moving average of the sensor*.
 This is the description of the moving average of the sensor.
        - JOB_NAME = "sensor_data".
 This is the job name of the sensor data.

      ![image](../images/Screenshot_3.png)